ststeiger/ChromeDevTools/README.md

 The Chrome Developer Tools have a pretty cool API.
 There are 2 basic types of objects that the Developer Tools understand:
   * Events
     * These events will only be received by you
-    * The are events triggered by page events, network events, the DOM, or something else.
+    * These events are triggered by page events, network events, the DOM, or something else.
     * You can tell Chrome to enable, or disable, domain events using ... commands (_keep reading_)
   * Commands
     * A command is an object that you will send to the Developer Tools.
 This command will generate a response (or an error response).